TUITION & FINANCING

 Earth Institute Sustainability Management Fellows Program

-Each semester, the program offers more than 30 course grading assistantships to highly achieving students on a competitive basis.
-Students who are awarded these positions assist instructors with the grading of assignments and other administrative duties associated with courses in the program.
+Each semester, the program offers more than 30 faculty support assistantships to highly achieving students on a competitive basis.
+Students who are awarded these positions assist instructors with administrative duties associated with courses in the program.
 Assistantships pay students $20 per hour.
 Students will also be eligible to apply for the dozens of other assistantships offered by other Earth Institute-affiliated graduate and undergraduate programs.